michaeltelford/broken_link_finder/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new gem version:
-- Update the deps in the `*.gemspec` if necessary
+- Update the deps in the `*.gemspec`, if necessary.
-- Update the version number in `version.rb` and add the new version to the `CHANGELOG`
+- Update the version number in `version.rb` and add the new version to the `CHANGELOG`.
-- Run `bundle install`
+- Run `bundle install`.
-- Run `bundle exec rake test` ensuring all tests pass
+- Run `bundle exec rake test` ensuring all tests pass.
-- Run `bundle exec rake compile` ensuring no warnings
+- Run `bundle exec rake compile` ensuring no warnings.
-- Run `bundle exec rake install && rbenv rehash`
+- Run `bundle exec rake install && rbenv rehash`.
-- Manually test the executable
+- Manually test the executable.
-- Run `bundle exec rake release[origin]`
+- Run `bundle exec rake release[origin]`.